Donna Reed Miller

-Donna Reed Miller is a Democratic politician and former Councilwoman representing the Eighth District on the City Council of Philadelphia, Pennsylvania, USA.
+Donna Reed Miller (September 29, 1946 – June 27, 2024) was an American Democratic politician and Councilwoman representing the Eighth District on the City Council of Philadelphia, Pennsylvania, USA.
 She served from 1996 to 2012.
+Miller was born on September 29, 1946, and died on June 27, 2024, at the age of 77.

 Political career

 During the early part of her political career, Miller was mentored by Pennsylvania State House of Representatives member David P. Richardson Jr., a graduate of Germantown High School and former recreation specialist with The Philadelphia Department of Parks and Recreation who rose to political prominence through positions as executive director of the Greater Germantown Youth Corporation and on various Democratic Party committees.

 Serving on the Philadelphia City Council from 1996 to 2012, Miller represented the council's Eighth District, which is composed of neighborhoods from Chestnut Hill and Mt.
 Airy through Germantown to Nicetown-Tioga.
 In 2007, she played a highly visible role in the council's threat to withhold funding for a multimillion dollar expansion of Philadelphia's Convention Center if minority hiring was not improved.
 And in 2007 and 2009, she collaborated with fellow council member Darrell L. Clarke to shepherd several gun safety measures through passage by the council and then through their respective court challenges in order to ensure that gun owners whose guns were lost or stolen would be required to report those missing weapons, that those with domestic violence restraining orders placed against them would be prohibited from owning weapons, and that anyone who had been deemed a danger to the community would also be prohibited from owning guns.